linuxarmy/linuxarmy/README.md

 # linuxarmy
-Linux Army is a website made in Rwanda that aims to create a great Linux community in the African region
+Linux Army is a Linux User Community based in Rwanda